-- 70.1 All complaints and allegations of unprofessional conduct shall be processed in accordance with Section IV of this rule. - 70.2 After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant, radiologist assistant trainee, or radiologist assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. §§ 129 and 809, and 26 V.S.A. § 2858, including but not limited to: - 70.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of certification: - 70.2.2 Required completion of continuing education; - 70.2.3 Required supervised training or practice for a specified period of time or until a satisfactory evaluation by the supervising physician has been submitted to the Board. - 70.3 The Board may approve a negotiated agreement between the parties.
-The conditions or restrictions that may be included, without limitation, in addition to those above, in such an agreement are set forth in 3 V.S.A. § 809(d) and 26 V.S.A. § 2859(e). - 70.4 Right to Appeal
+- All complaints and allegations of unprofessional conduct shall be processed in accordance with Section IV of this rule these rules. - After notice and an opportunity for hearing, the Board may take disciplinary action against any applicant, radiologist assistant trainee, or radiologist assistant found guilty of unprofessional conduct, as provided by 3 V.S.A. §§ 129 and 809, and 26 V.S.A. § 2858, including but not limited to: - 70.2.169.2.1 Reprimand, suspend, revoke, limit, condition, deny or prevent renewal of certification; - 70.2.269.2.2 Required completion of continuing education;

+- 70.2.369.2.3 Required supervised training or practice for a specified period of time or until a satisfactory evaluation by the supervising physician has been submitted to the Board. - 70.369.3 The Board may approve a negotiated agreement between the parties.
+The conditions or restrictions that may be included, without limitation, in addition to those above, in such an agreement are set forth in 3 V.S.A. § 809(d) and 26 V.S.A. § 2859(e).